laiboonh/repairs-backend/README.md

 # Production Ops

+To facilitate interaction with Postgres in Heroku

-- `AdminTasks` was created to facilitate this
+- `admin.Tasks` was created to facilitate this
+- `sbt console` to have sbt console in Local environment
 - `heroku run sbt console` to have a sbt console in Heroku environment
 - Execute `AdminTasks.run` in sbt console